TracyChacon/Projects-freeCodeCamp.org/reference.md

 Tests
 Waiting:Two div class="col-xs-6" elements should be nested within your div class="row" element.
 Waiting:All your div elements should have closing tags.

+#### Create Bootstrap Wells

+Bootstrap has a class called `well` that can create a visual sense of depth for your columns.

+Nest one `div` element with the class well within each of your `col-xs-6 div` elements.

+Tests
+Waiting:You should add a div element with the class well inside each of your div elements with the class col-xs-6 Waiting:Both of your div elements with the class col-xs-6 should be nested within your div element with the class row.
+Waiting:All your div elements should have closing tags.